 Until the mid-2000's, however, LOC "featured prominently in published concussion severity scales as being associated with more severe injuries."2Any LOC, however brief, caused the concussion to be classified as a Grade 3 (severe) concussion.

-As sports concussion neuropsychologist and MomsTEAM expert Rosemarie Scolaro Moser, PhD, notes in her new book, Ahead of the Game, "It's not really hard to understand why for so long, loss of consciousness was considered an appropriate indicator of the severity of a concussion.
+As sports concussion neuropsychologist and MomsTEAM expert Rosemarie Scolaro Moser, PhD, notes in her 2011 book, Ahead of the Game, "It's not really hard to understand why for so long, loss of consciousness was considered an appropriate indicator of the severity of a concussion.
 After all, when an athlete has actually been knocked out, even if for a few seconds, it just seems like a more serious injury than one that leaves the athlete feeling only a little dazed."

 Recent studies on sport-related concussions, however, have consistently demonstrated that brief (less than 1 minute) LOC does not reflect injury severity or predict time to recovery, although the results of a large-scale study of extended (7 or more days) recovery in NFL players demonstrated that prolonged LOC (greater than 1 minute) was associated with delayed return to play.